 For symptomatic approaches, our neuroscience program is developing product candidates with a focus on treating symptoms for various neurological and psychiatric disorders.
-This entails re-innovating existing agents through formulation changes and deuteration.
-The utilization of EvolverAI has identified several monogenic diseases with available animal models across rare neuroscience diseases.
+This entails re innovating existing agents through formulation changes and deuteration.
+The utilization of our expanding internal AI capabilities along with BioXcel LLC's AI capability has identified several monogenic diseases with available animal models across rare neuroscience diseases.
 We utilize proprietary algorithms to identify associated mechanisms with existing pharmacology to test whether these agents can improve the disease profile in the animal model either through disease modification or symptomatic manner.
 The agents identified must be those that we believe are Phase 2 ready with a potential for a short, cost-effective development plan (four to five years to potential NDA submission).